afptorres/forest-fires/README.md

 ## Task 1: Data Understanding and Preparation

+The notebooks 'data_preparation.nb.html' and 'data_understanding.nb.html' provide the code used to complete this task and its outputs.

 ## Task 2: Predictive Modelling

+The notebook 'predictive_modelling.nb.html' provides the code used to complete this task and its outputs.

 ## Task 3: Kaggle Competition

+The file 'deliverables/submission.csv' was produced to submit to the competition.

 ## Results

+A presentation 'deliverables/presentation.ppt' was created to expand on some of the process and to explain the results achieved.

 The decision of the best model was based on the evaluation of the AUC_ROC metric.
 We achieved the higher result with random forest.